venkisagunner93/Line-follower/README.md

 value.
 The sensor will output minimum value, if it sees otherwise.

 How the mod works:

-If the last value from the line sensor is to the right of 3/4 of (num_sensors-1)*1000, the sensor value will be maximum and minimum when the last value is to the left of 1/4 of (num_sensors-1)*1000.
-If it is between 1/4th and 3/4th it returns (num_sensors-1)*1000/2.
+If the last value is less than 1/4 of (num_sensors-1)*1000, it returns min value.
+If the value is greater than 3/4 of (num_sensors-1)*1000, it returns max value.
+Returns (num_sensors-1)*1000/2 when the value is between 1/4th and 3/4th.